 While researching Sumas Mountain, I came upon an intriguing history of the Gold Mine Trail.
 Author Michael G. Impero even devoted his book to the subject matter.
 Who knew that the mines could’ve been a hoax?

-I went up to the trail with the “no trespassing” sign by the fence.
-So I decided that it wasn’t worth risking getting into trouble.
-A quick look at the maps, then I found other access points east of the mountain.
+I drove up to the trail with the “no trespassing” sign by the fence.
+So I decided that it wasn’t worth risking getting myself into trouble.
+Then a quick look at the maps, I found other access points east of the mountain.

 See more trip photos here.